We, Dalia Mateus (RivaJazz) (also referred to as “we”, “us”, or “our”) are a registered sole trader in the United Kingdom.

 Calls, SMS & Email

-Any contact made from your end under Phone, WhatsApp, Skype, Facebook Messenger or Email is recorded as a record of Potential Client and followed up to book sessions or treatments.
+Any contact made from your end under Phone, Telegram, WhatsApp, Skype, Facebook Messenger or Email is recorded as a record of Potential Client and followed up to book sessions or treatments.
 When a client contacts us as mentioned previously and no sessions or treatments are performed, it doesn’t get the data collected into our system.
 All other contacts will be processed as explained as all the above are contacted on a follow-up structure related to the treatments being agreed.

 Security Protection of Your Data